kloddant/php-paginator/README.md

 		));
 	?>

 The 'number_of_objects' parameter is required.
 The rest are optional.
-After it is initiated, you can call:
+After it is instantiated, you can call:

 	$paginator->previous()  		# Returns a page dictionary.
 	$paginator->next()  			# Returns a page dictionary.